CharlesWiltgen/how-to-podcast/skype.md

 * **DO** insist that remote participants use a mic or headset.
 A perfectly good headset is amazingly inexpensive — the [**Plantronics .Audio 326**](http://www.amazon.com/gp/product/B001S2RCXW) is only 9 bucks as I write this.

 * **DO** ask participants to pause any large downloads and (especially) uploads during the call, because it can make them sound like drunk robots.
-Things that might do this include Dropbox and BitTorrent.
+Things that might do this include sync solutions like Dropbox, backup solutions like Carbonite, and BitTorrent clients like µTorrent.

 * **DO** record to uncompressed WAV or AIFF files, **NOT** MP3 files.
 The only time you should create an MP3 file is before you upload your final episode to your podcast host.